aptmac/jmc-qa/README.md

 ## Running the scripts

-This repo includes three bash scripts, each responsible for a different step of the QA framework.
-A master script has also been included, that will run the three scripts sequentially.
+This repo includes two bash scripts, each responsible for a different step of the build.

-- e.g., `bash scripts/run.sh`
+- e.g., `bash scripts/1_setup_jmc.sh; bash scripts/2_run_ui_tests.sh`